-Invented by Gert F. Kolbel, the Bullworker was introduced in Germany in 1963.
+Invented by Gert F. Kolbel, the ultra-mobile Bullworker was introduced in Germany in 1963.
 It was used by the German Olympic team, who demonstrated its effectiveness at improving sports performance.

 The Bullworker itself consists of a cylinder containing compressive springs which can be squeezed together using the two handles at either end.

 In addition, attached to the handles are connected by heavy duty, wear resistant cables.
 When these are pulled apart, it has the same effect as squeezing the handles together.
 This makes the Bullworker highly versatile, enabling it to be used in a multitude of exercises.